Along with lava and spikes, poison is among the oldest and most common tropes in videogames.

 - Venoms - injected into the body by insect stings or animal bites

-- Inorganic poisons - like arsenic
+- Chemical - naturally occurring and deadly, like arsenic

-Effects of poisoning in games show as a change of skin color, vignetting, blurred or doubled vision, slowed perception of time, obstructed movement, loss of consciousness and ultimately loss of life.
+Effects of poisoning in games can show as a change of skin color, vignetting, blurred or doubled vision, slowed perception of time, obstructed movement, loss of consciousness and ultimately loss of life.